 This, along with the fact that Plus500 is regulated in several countries, provides additional protection to the customers of the service.
 The broker features an easy-to-use platform with a fully digital and fast account opening process.
 Plus500 has low trading fees with no fees for withdrawals.
 The broker covers most payment processing fees related to depositing funds.

-Like eToro, Plus500 is a regulated broker.
+Plus500 is a regulated broker.
 So, the company has to comply with different rules, imposed by the regulators.
 That’s why verification is essential to trade on the platform.

 Step 1: Register